 Q: Can I fix my test steps while I'm running a test?

 A: Yes.
 You can insert, move or delete steps.
 Or you can edit the text itself.

 Double-click a test step to display the tool to edit the test steps.

 Q: Can I collect additional data while I'm running a test?

 A: If you use Microsoft Test Manager to run your tests, you can collect user actions, system logs, screen and audio recordings and other additional data.
-If you have installed Visual Studio 2012 Update 3, you can run a test using Microsoft Test Manager from Team Web Access.
+If you have installed Visual Studio 2012 Update 3 or Visual Studio 2013, you can run a test using Microsoft Test Manager from Team Web Access.
 (The most recently installed version of MTM is launched.)